cloudfoundry/exemplar-release/README.md

 #### Post-Start ([docs](https://bosh.io/docs/post-start/))

-Post-start is useful for custom health-checks to ensure you job has started correctly.
-For example, if your process starts quickly, but takes time to discover services or connect to its backend, you may wish to use post-start to query the readiness of your job to start handling requests.
-If a post-start script is provided, BOSH will not consider a job to be ready until it has exited successfully.
+`post-start` is useful for custom health-checks to ensure you job has started correctly.
+For example, if your process starts quickly, but takes time to discover services or connect to its backend, you may wish to use `post-start` to query the readiness of your job to start handling requests.
+If a `post-start` script is provided, BOSH will not consider a job to be ready until it has exited successfully.

 #### Post-Deploy ([docs](https://bosh.io/docs/post-deploy/))